 Snap!
-The amount of time you took to read the previous word is the exact amount of time it takes for your favorite fishing rod to break into two.
+The amount of time you took to read the word ‘snap’ is the exact amount of time it takes for your favorite fishing rod to break into two.

 Imagine this, you are ready for the fishing season, all excited and upbeat only to find out that one your rod is sitting there in two halves.
 And then you remember how this rod had snapped in the previous season and you put off its repair since you had spare rods.
+Bad mistake.

 Those spare rods are still there but your fishing arsenal has a rod short, doesn’t it?
 Wouldn’t it be better to go into war with all your weapons intact and in good working condition rather than diving into the unknown realms totally unprepared?
 And no, this is not an exaggeration.

 We will try to preserve our favorite rod along with the sentiments attached to it.
 For whatever reason your rod broke, the steps in this article will be almost the same for all scenarios and anglers.

 This is the fishing rod we will operate upon in our article.
 We will try to make it an easy to understand step-by-step guide for you.
 As you can see above, the guide section was actually pulling away from the binding.
 The epoxy was chipping away before the rod broke.